karelbilek/svg-to-iconfont/README.md

 It uses fontcustom because it works the best for the conversion and is actually fixing bugs.

-It uses fontforge because that's what fontcustom uses.
+It uses fontforge, bramstein/sfnt2woff-zopfli and google/woff2 because that's what fontcustom uses.

 It uses ruby because fontcustom installs through rubygems.